d8bauxit8/low-resource-protocol/README.md

 As a result each frame consist of 2 main parts which are the headers, and the data parts.<br>
 It looks like: `[ HEADERS ] [ DATA ]`

-As this MCUs usually use (E)USART module at the transmission which can only send 8 bits in one stroke, so the protocol just supports this.
+As these MCUs usually use (E)USART module at the transmission which can only send 8 bits in one stroke, so the protocol just supports this.
 Thus, if you have an extra 9th bit in your devices' register, use the parity bit checking.
 If there is no hardware support in your MCU, there is a parity bit checker in this library